rsdoiel/schemathing-js/README.md

 * toHtml() - return the thing object as a schema.org defined markup html block.
 Object's id would map to the id attribute in the outer tag.
 * toJSON() - render as JSON
-* toSource() - render as JavaScript including it's functions
+* toSource() - (would be nice, but not essential) render as JavaScript including it's functions

 The grand idea for this module would provide support for all the schema types defined at schema.org with a consistent set of methods and attributes.